 3. AGREE (Framework for Clinical Practice)

-(Appraisal of Guidelines, Research, and Evaluation) framework was developed for assessing the methodological quality and transparency of clinical health research guidelines.
+The AGREE (Appraisal of Guidelines, Research, and Evaluation) framework was developed for assessing the methodological quality and transparency of clinical research guidelines.
 It comprises 23 items (each with specific reporting criteria) in six domains namely scope and purpose, stakeholder involvement, the rigor of development, clarity of presentation, applicability, and editorial independence.
 Authors can use it prospectively during the drafting stage to ensure that all necessary information is included.
 Moreover, it can also be used retrospectively as a quality assurance step.
 The funders of practice guidelines could encourage, promote or even mandate observance of the AGREE checklist as a way of increasing transparency.

 4. ARRIVE (Reporting Guidelines for Animal Research)

-(Animal Research: Reporting of In Vivo Experiments) guidelines are a checklist of recommendations created to improve the reporting of animal research.
+The ARRIVE (Animal Research: Reporting of In Vivo Experiments) guidelines are a checklist of recommendations created to improve the reporting of animal research.
 Using the information and explanations presented in the checklists, researchers can design rigorous and reliable in vivo experiments.
 Furthermore, they can also minimize bias and get advice on experimental design, sample size, and statistical analyses.
 To facilitate the reporting process, the guidelines are organized in two sets namely- “ARRIVE essential 10” and “Recommended Set”.
-The “Essential 10” list encompasses information about 10 parameters – study design, sample size, inclusion and exclusion criteria, randomization, blinding, outcome measures, statistical methods, experimental animals, experimental procedures, and results that must be included in any manuscript describing animal research.
+The “Essential 10” list encompasses information about 10 parameters – study design, sample size, inclusion and exclusion criteria, randomization, blinding, outcome measures, statistical methods, experimental animals, experimental procedures, and results that must be included in any manuscript describing clinical research.
 In addition, the “Recommended Set” is designed to complement the “Essential 10”.
-It can be utilized to add important context to the research study.
+It can be utilized to add important context to the clinical research study.
 Furthermore, each item of the guidelines also includes examples of good reporting extracted from published literature.